8 Dec 2019 ............... Length about 500 words (6,000 bytes).

 A silkworm moth can detect a single molecule of pheromone.

-There are some cases of significant differences in what humans smell:
+There are some cases of significant differences amongst people in what

 Leffingwell Reports vol.2 no.1